-Sustainably, performance is expected to improve by 31/03/2018, however it should be noted that due to the number of patients already waiting over 18 weeks for treatment performance will decrease before it increases as these patients are seen.
+Sustainably, performance is expected to improve by 31/03/2018, however it should be noted that due to the number of patients already waiting over 18 weeks for treatment, performance will decrease before it increases as these patients are seen.

-- A project group has been set up and meets weekly to discuss areas for improvement and implement actions.
-Actions already being taken forward include updating diaries to show number of available slots per week; updating diaries to include one suitability assessment slot per week; revising appointment booking process to fill these slots; agreeing a standard new to follow up ratio; considering the use of locum or additional clinics to tackle the backlog of patients waiting for treatment.; reviewing and reissuing admin recording process. - Additional hours are being offered to existing staff, consideration is being given to running weekend clinic initiatives and costs/CV's are being looked at for locum psychologists to increase capacity to triage patients currently waiting and develop treatment plans thereafter.
+- A project group has been set up and meets weekly to discuss areas for improvement and implement actions. - Actions already being taken forward include updating diaries to show number of available slots per week; updating diaries to include one suitability assessment slot per week; revising appointment booking process to fill these slots; agreeing a standard new to follow up ratio; considering the use of locum or additional clinics to tackle the backlog of patients waiting for treatment; reviewing and reissuing admin recording process. - Additional hours have been undertaken by existing staff and locum psychologists have been employed on short term contracts to increase capacity to triage patients currently waiting and develop treatment plans thereafter. - Data is currently being collated regarding the impact of the above additional hours and locum work and a paper with further detail on this initiative and recommended next steps is being drafted for the Clinical Executive Operational Group in February 2018.